jmbhughes/crcf/README.md

 # Tasks
 - [X] complete basic implementation
 - [X] provide clear documentation and usage instructions
+- [ ] ensure interface allows for fitting and scoring on multiple points at the same time
+- [ ] implement a better saving method than pickling
 - [ ] implement tree down in cython
 - [ ] accelerate forests with multi-threading
 - [ ] incorporate categorical variable support, including categorical rules